Earning an Ed.D. in Colorado: What to Know

 - Colorado Association of School Boards (CASB): CASB represents 1,000+ school board members and superintendents in Colorado.

 - Colorado Association of School Business Officials (CASBO): CASBO is a non-profit organization serving school business officials in Colorado school districts, BOCES, charter schools, and colleges & universities.
-It offers voluntary certification.

 - Colorado Association of School Executives (CASE): CASE is a professional organization representing administrators in Colorado K-12 education.
 Superintendents, principals, and other school & district leaders are eligible for membership.
-CASE has seven different departments (see below) who focus on different areas of concern.

 - Colorado Association for Supervision, Curriculum, and Development (CO ASCD): CO ASCD serves to empower educators and students statewide through innovation and the educators’ voice.
 It has 2,500+ active members and it’s a state affiliate of the ASCD.